python-adaptive/paper/paper.md

 The choice depends on the shape of the simplex, where the algorithm tries to create regular simplices.
 Alternatively, a good strategy is choosing points somewhere on the edge of a triangle such that the simplex aligns with the gradient of the function; creating an anisotropic triangulation[@dyn1990data].
 This is a similar approach to the anisotropic meshing techniques mentioned in the literature review.
-We have started to implement this feature in Adaptive, however, some unsolved problems remain.

 #### Learning stochastic functions is a promising direction.
 Stochastic functions frequently appear in numerical sciences.
 Currently, Adaptive has a `AverageLearner` that samples a stochastic function with no degrees of freedom until a certain standard error of the mean is reached.
 This is advantageous because no predetermined number of samples has to be set before starting the simulation.
 Extending this learner to be able to deal with more dimensions would be a useful addition.
-There is an ongoing effort to implement an `AverageLearner1D` and `AverageLearner2D`, however, it requires more work to make it reliable.

 #### Experimental control needs to deal with noise, hysteresis, and the cost for changing parameters.
 Finally, there is the potential to use Adaptive for experimental control.